 Because of the lack of regulation, it’s vital that consumers do research and gain a solid understanding of the market and the products they choose to take.
 The best brands invest in third party testing and take precautions so they know what’s on the label is reflected in the contents of the product.

-Do some reading about application method and dosage, and find out if CBD oil, capsules, topicals, or edibles seem right to you.
+Do some reading about application method and dosage, and find the best CBD oil, CBD creams, or CBD gummies for you.
 Pay attention to whether a product is full-spectrum or CBD isolate, and how much THC it contains.
 Although testing positive in a drug screening after taking CBD is unlikely, seeking out the right product from a reputable brand will put you more at ease.
 If you do your due diligence before buying, you’re more likely to experience the relief you are looking for.